 As mentioned I’m doing a different analysis at the moment as well, so I’m going to throw that in the mix of understanding myself and my style too.
 I’m finding it an interesting experience that gives more clarity and understanding about myself and my style.
 Once you do that, creating the perfect wardrobe will be easy.

 Stay tuned as I will be sharing it with you soon and hopefully you will go on this discovering your style journey with me.

 Have you discovered things about your own style recently?
 Do you like to analyze your style or are you already perfectly happy with the way things are?

-UPDATE: I have taken the process of finding your style a whole lot easier for you now!
+UPDATE: I have made the process of finding your style a whole lot easier for you now!
 I created the 21 Steps to a More Stylish You style course.
 In 21 days you will understand so much more about your own body, personality and style and will know what you need to do to take it to the next level.
 Find out more and get instant access!